Zondax/cosmos-sdk/crypto/docs/adr.md

 * Signing and Verifying messages.
 * Generating addresses out of keys

 Since wallet interacts with the user keys, it contains an instance of the Keyring, it is also where the blockchain specific logic should reside.

+Note: Each Wallet implementation should provide the logic to map addresses and ItemIds

 ```go
 type Wallet interface {